Eggo-Plant/Gorgias-Chatbot/README.md

 # Gorgias-Chatbot
-Discord bot coded in Python3 that uses cleverbot to respond to the user's messages.
+Discord bot coded in Python3 that uses `brainshop.ai` to generate AI responses to user messages.
+The `brainshop.ai` API allows for uniquely identifying users, and storing data that they tell the bot about themselves (i.e. Name, Location, Age, and most other common identifying factors).